unixneo/hello-world-rails-plugin-gen/README.md

 - Moved the Rails controllers up one directory and they worked as expected

+- Added a new Ember controller/tempate for the main index page

+- Added some logic in the main index page to read and diplay cookies

+- Added some HTML and CSS to the templates to illustrate how they work

 ## Feedback

-If you have issues or suggestions for the plugin, please discuss here:
+If you want to read more about this plugin or have any issues or suggestions for the plugin, please discuss here:

 https://community.unix.com/t/a-plugin-for-debugging-the-discourse-rails-plugin-generator/379570